NucleusEngineering/data-journey/data-science-agent/README.md

 1. Run agent in CLI:

     ```bash
-    poetry run adk run data_science
+    poetry run adk run data-science
     ```

 2. Run agent with ADK Web UI:
     ```bash
     poetry run adk web
     ```
-    Select the data_science from the dropdown
+    Select the data-science from the dropdown
+    ** If you get some errors, try installing poetry again.

 ### Example Agent Interaction